cashpilotthrive-hue/guidance-for-automated-setup-of-aws-transform/READMEvmware.md

 When you no longer need to use the guidance, you should delete the AWS resources deployed in order to prevent ongoing charges for their usage.

-In the AWS Management Console, navigate to CloudFormation and locate the 2 guidance stacks deployed (typcally named aws-org-setup and aws-transform-setup as shown in the Deployment section above).
-Starting with the most recent stack (not including any nested stacks), select the stack and click Delete button:
+In the AWS Management Console, navigate to CloudFormation and locate the 2 guidance stacks deployed (typcally named `aws-org-setup` and `aws-transform-setup` as shown in the **Deployment** section above).
+Starting with the most recent stack (not including any nested stacks), select it and click `Delete` button:

 ![cleanupcfn](assets/cleanup_cfn.png)